hieunugent/awspractitioner/README.md

     - Each resource within the stack is tagged with an identifier so you can easily see how much a stack costs you
     - you can estimate the cost of you resources using the CloudFormation template
     - Saving strategy: In dev, you could automation deletion of templates at %p, and recreated at 8am safely
+  - Productivity:
+    - Ability to destroy adn recreate an infrasruture on the cloudn on the fly
+    - Automatred generation of DIagram for your  templates
+    - declarative programing